Mohammad-Shahin23/data-structures-and-algorithms./linked_list1/linked_list_kth.md

 # Code Chalenge 07
 kth from end

-arguments: k returns the node’s value that is k places from the tail of the linked list. zip lists
+ The value of the kth node from the end of the linked list, or None if the linked list is empty, k is not a positive integer, or k is greater than or equal to the length of the linked list.
 ![MarineGEO circle logo](/linked_list1/kth.png)